dlbewley/demo-autofs/components/readme.md

 ### physnet-mapping
 The physnet-mapping component contains NodeNetworkConfigurationPolicy resources that define the physical network bridge mappings for OVN-Kubernetes.
 It configures the `br-vmdata` bridge mapping to the `physnet-br-vmdata` physical network, enabling OVN to properly route traffic between virtual and physical networks.

-### vms
-The vms component contains virtual machine management and configuration resources.
-This includes templates, configurations, and other resources needed for deploying and managing virtual machines in the environment.